 The elder abuse claim process is completely different from other types of personal injury cases.
 Elder abuse lawyers must have an understanding of the EADACPA for starters.
 Just ask your potential lawyer what they know about this and you will be off to a good start.
 (The answer: it's a law that was passed to protect the most vulnerable members of society).

 Ask any lawyer that you are considering retaining:

 "Are you experienced with elder abuse and/or elder law?"

-We know that there are only a few really experienced elder abuse attorneys in Orange County (we are friends with most of them!).
+We know that there are only a few really experienced elder abuse attorneys in Orange County.
 Make sure your attorney has specific elder abuse experience AND victories.
-Our most recent elder abuse settlements were in the amounts of 2 million and 1 million dollars.
+In the first 2 weeks of 2018 we secured two separate multi-million dollar settlements for our elder abuse clients.

 Over the years at Case Barnett Law we’re proud to have developed a keen understanding of the challenges and expectations of today’s elder law cases.